Caecilians: Profile and Information

 Interestingly, some caecilians have evolved a unique way of caring for the younger caecilians that they hatch.

-The young caecilians are also born fully equipped with a unique set of temporary teeth that are designed for Scraping and lifting their mother’s epidermis off her body without causing any injury to her in the process.
+The young caecilians are also born fully equipped with a unique set of temporary teeth designed for Scraping and lifting their mother’s epidermis off her body without causing any injury to her in the process.

 This is called matriphagy by scientists.